-On successful completion of the BA (Hons) Art Enterprise, you may wish to continue on to postgraduate study or employment.
+On successful completion of the BA (Hons) Acting you may wish to continue on to postgraduate study or employment.
 The course is designed to best prepare you to enter the industry in which there are many avenues you might want to explore depending on your creative interests.
 As part of the course you may have set up a collective, and this could be a method for entering the creative industries as a supportive peer group.
-Above all, the course aims to start you working within the Creative Industries from the outset, and to provide platforms for you to test your art practice within a variety of real situations.